jeffersonsimaogoncalves/cakephp-fieldtypes/README.md

 ![toggle](http://leoruhland.github.io/cakephp-fieldtypes/images/ex-toggle.png)

-## CakeAdmin
+## Credits

-The plugin is [CakeAdmin](https://github.com/cakemanager/cakephp-cakeadmin) compatible!
+This work is based on the [code by Leonardo Ruhland](https://github.com/leoruhland/cakephp-fieldtypes).